Geowil/LMPGames_MagicSchools/README.md

 <ul>
     <li>Mode 0</li>
     <ul>
         This mode is the default mode.
-It shows spells that you are able to learn and hides those spells that have yet to be unlocked.
+It shows skills that you are able to learn and hides those skills that have yet to be unlocked.
     </ul>
     <li>Mode 1</li>
     <ul>
-        In this mode, all spells in a tree are shown, however if a spell is not learnable it will show up with a different text color than ones that can be or have learned.
+        In this mode, all skills in a tree are shown, however if a skill is not learnable it will show up with a different text color than ones that can be or have beeen learned.
     </ul>
     <li>Mode 2</li>
     <ul>
-        I this mode, all spells in the tree are shown, however if a spell is not learnable it will show up obfuscated based on the obfuscation plugin setting values.
+        In this mode, all skills in the tree are shown; however, if a skill is not learnable it will show up obfuscated based on the obfuscation plugin setting values.
     </ul>
 </ul>